SebastianCikes/SebastianCikes/README.md

 - 👋 Hi, I’m @SebastianCikes
 - 👀 I’m interested in automation, electronics and mechatronics
 - 🌱 I’m currently studying mechatronics @ "Marconi altaformazione tecnologica Rovereto"
-- 💞️ Right now I'm working on a midi digital piano
-- 📫 How to reach me: cikes.sebastian@gmail.com
+- 📫 How to reach me: cikes.sebastian@gmail.com, https://www.linkedin.com/in/sebastian-cikes-2876bb156/

 <!---
 SebastianCikes/SebastianCikes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.